Stolen Youth: Inside the Cult at Sarah Lawrence

-Stolen Youth: Inside the Cult at Sarah Lawrence is an American true crime documentary miniseries, directed by Zachary Heinzerling, revolving around Larry Ray and the cult at Sarah Lawrence College.
+Stolen Youth: Inside the Cult at Sarah Lawrence is an American true crime documentary television miniseries, directed by Zachary Heinzerling, revolving around Larry Ray and the cult at Sarah Lawrence College.
 It premiered on February 9, 2023, on Hulu.

 Premise

-Explores Larry Ray and his cult at Sarah Lawrence College.
+The docuseries explores Larry Ray and his cult at Sarah Lawrence College.
 It follows the stories of the victims and some of their family members and friends.